 This cute peacock craft is from my book, Creating Really Awesome Free Things: 100 Seriously Fun, Super Easy Projects for Kids.
 Simply make a tie dye coffee filter with blue and green markers.
 Then, cut a spoon shape out of black construction paper and glue it the peacocks body.
 Add a face with different colored construction paper.
 Use a black pen to add feather markings directly to the coffee filter.

 Make as many tie dye coffee filters as you’d like then, fold them over a string and tape them together!
 Hang up your coffee filter bunting and admire!

 Use the tie dye coffee filter technique, let it dry and the scrunch in half and add a pipe cleaner for antenna!
 See the complete tutorial at Honey and Lime Co.

 4. Umbrellas and raindrops

 Use the marker water painting technique on the coffee filters and then add a construction paper umbrella handle.
 Easy peasy.
 To make a complete window scene on your window, use the tie dye coffee filter tutorial with shades of blue marker.
 Then, cut raindrop shapes out of the coffee filters.
-See the complete coffee filter umbrella tutorial at Sunny with a Chance of Sprinkles.

 Just add a snail body and some glitter!
 See the detailed tutorial and more adorable coffee filter snails at Color My Bliss.